 It’s been fun times at work lately.
-Co-workers are pushing each others buttons.
+Co-workers are pushing each other’s buttons.
 Guests are getting pissed for any reason they can think of, and our reviews have gone to hell.
 I could point out the true cause of the problem as far as working with others is concerned, but that would likely create more issues rather than help resolve them.
-One thing I can say that doesn’t involve dragging people down is, a major reason for our declining scores has less to do with how we interact with guests, and more to do with how the questions are asked in member survey’s.
+One thing I can say that doesn’t involve dragging people down is, a primary reason for our declining scores has less to do with how we interact with guests, and more to do with how the questions are asked in member surveys.

 Were you offered a welcome amenity when you checked in?

 The majority of people claim that we haven’t been offering welcome amenities.
-Yes we have, and we haven’t stopped offering them.
+Yes, we have, and we haven’t stopped offering them.
 It used to be that club members were offered a choice between a snack or bonus points.
 The corporate overlords changed how that works.
-Now, only the top-level members get a choice between the snack or points, and all of the lower level members just get points, but aren’t offered the snack anymore.
-When people check in, regardless of which level they are, we always thank them for being a member, and mention that they are receiving bonus points on top of the points that they earn for making their reservation.
+Now, only the top-level members get a choice between the snack or points, and all of the lower level members just get points but aren’t offered the snack anymore.
+When people check in, regardless of which level they are, we always thank them for being a member and mention that they are receiving bonus points on top of the points that they earn for making their reservation.

 Unfortunately, although guests received emails that explained the change in the program policy, they most likely ignored the part about the amenity changes, because guests are only interested in reading about what they get as perks, and not what they are losing as perks, or how some perks might have changed.
-When they fill out their surveys, and are asked if they were offered a welcome amenity.
+When they fill out their surveys and are asked if they were offered a welcome amenity.
 People keep responding to that question with… No… As a result, our scores have dropped so low that we are being forced to go through our front desk training again.
 The points are the amenity!
 Yes, you were given the welcome amenity!
 It is not our fault that you aren’t happy with how it was changed, or that you didn’t read the stupid email that clearly explained the way the program changed.
-Your inability to pay attention to the details, followed up by constantly writing bad reviews about how poorly you claim to be treated is forcing us to do unnecessary work.
+Your inability to pay attention to the details followed up by regularly writing bad reviews about how poorly you claim to be treated is forcing us to do unnecessary work.

-Then there’s the fishermen…
+Then there are the fishermen…

 A retired man approached me this morning just as I was making fresh coffee.